roadtools/roadtherma/README.md

-## Analysis tool for road paving measurements
+## Analysis tool for thermal road data
 This repository contains code for processing and analysing data from termal cameras measured during paving operations.
 The tool has the following essential
 features: